SAP-samples/teched2021-ISP261/exercises/ex3/README.md

 ![Product Order](./images/20.png)

 4. Back in the Kyma runtime, go in the `Pods` tab and select the `... > Show Logs` for the `cache-orders` Pod.
-If the connection setup and Event Subscription is successful, CCv2 has triggered and event when the order was created.
+If the connection setup and Event Subscription is successful, CCv2 has triggered an event when the order was created.

 ![Spartacus Register](./images/16.png)